 From India, Hyderabad

-Dear friend, the authentic answer to this type of question lies in the various Labour Acts - Kindly take some time off, and study the relevant sections on Leaves; Leaves with wages; Working hours etc..
+Dear friend, the authentic answer to this type of question lies in the various Labour Acts.
+Kindly take some time off and study the relevant sections on Leaves, Leaves with wages, Working hours, etc.

-HRM practice badly needs standardization and an Apex Statutory Body like the ones for other professions such as CA, ICWA, Engineers, Doctors, Architect, Lawyers etc.
+HRM practice badly needs standardization and an Apex Statutory Body like the ones for other professions such as CA, ICWA, Engineers, Doctors, Architects, Lawyers, etc. I hope Madhu Sir will agree with my opinion.

 Warm regards.